 UC Berkeley, the East Bay Regional Park District, the City of Oakland, EBMUD, Caltrans, and others, plan to kill over 450,000 healthy trees in the East Bay hills, some over a hundred years old, on over 2,000 acres of public lands from Point Richmond to Castro Valley.

 The FEMA grants for UC and Oakland have been terminated, thanks to legal action by the Hills Conservation Network.
-The park district’s grant remains, but must be used for brush clearing only, not tree removal.
+The park district’s grant remains, and though its official focus is brush clearing, it continues to allow tree removal in that context.

 Our work to defend the East Bay hills from deforestation is not done!
 All agencies are expected to look for other funding sources to continue to clearcut the hills.
 The destruction has already started, and is expected to escalate as the agencies receive funding from elsewhere, unless we stop it.